 Center for Student Success

-Shannon Baker, Interim Associate Vice President for Student Success
+Shannon Baker, Associate Vice President for Student Success

-The Center for Student Success is the home of programs which help students achieve college readiness, develop essential academic success skills, and strategically plan their path to graduation.
-In addition, the Center coordinates academic aspects of the Javelina First-Year Experience, including the First-Year Seminar, Javelina Read, Service Learning, Beginning Stages of Inquiry for Research, and Javelina Learning Communities.
-It provides an academic home for the advisement of all undergraduate students and is committed to creating a learner-centered environment.
-Additionally, the Center offers programs designed to enhance student success in the classroom.
-These programs include Academic Advising, Academic Career Literacy, Academic Tutoring, Supplemental Instruction, Javelina Embedded Tutor Program, and Peer Mentoring.
+The Center for Student Success houses programs that help students achieve college readiness, develop essential academic success skills, and strategically plan their path to graduation.
+In addition, the Center coordinates academic elements of the Javelina First-Year Experience, including the First-Year Seminar, and the Javelina Read.
+It provides a home for the Academic Advising of all undergraduate students.
+It is committed to creating a learner-centered environment, and offering programs designed to enhance student success in and out of the classroom.
+These programs include Academic Career Literacy, Academic Tutoring, the University Writing Center, Supplemental Instruction, and Peer Mentoring.
 All Center for Student Success programs are enhanced with AVID (Advancement Via Individual Determination) high impact strategies.

 The Center for Student Success personnel evaluate the academic background of incoming freshmen and assess student readiness for college course work.
-These advisers work with students to define and develop realistic goals, help students recognize their abilities and interests, identify any special needs and/or match students to available resources that may be required to aid in their journey to be successful.
-All students are encouraged to meet with their advisers on a regular basis to monitor their progress toward their educational and career goals.
+These advisors work with students to define and develop realistic goals, help students recognize their abilities and interests, identify any special needs, and/or match students to available resources that may be required to aid in their journey to be successful.
+All students are encouraged to meet with their advisors on a regular basis to monitor their progress toward their educational and career goals.
 Advising provides a linkage between academic preparation and career goals.
-Advising provides the foundation for students to pursue their educational and career goals.

-Aleman, Ileana Lecturer I, Center for Student Success; B.A., University of Arkansas; M.S., Texas A&M University-Kingsville.
+Arias, Roberto Lecturer I, Center for Student Success; B.S., Texas A&M University-Kingsville; M.S., Texas A&M University-Kingsville.

 Bustamante, Diana Lecturer I, Center for Student Success; B.A., Texas A&M University-Kingsville; M.S., Texas A&M University-Kingsville.